kuanchihwang/CAM-SIMA-Docs/docs/atmospheric_physics/development_workflow.md

 At a minimum, unit tests for ESCOMP source code should:

-  1. Keep the setup code to the absolute minimum needed to effectively assert object/state data (ie, each line before calling `assert`s should be modifying or preparing state data/objects to be modified exactly as a client or user would do).
+  1. Keep the setup code to the absolute minimum needed to effectively assert object/state data (ie, each line before calling `assert`statements should be modifying or preparing state data/objects to be modified exactly as a client or user would do).
-  2. There should only be 1 block/set of `assert` statements per test.
-If there are multiple sets of `assert`s with module API calls in between each set, that _probably_ would constitute a new test with a different name.
+  2. Only be 1 block/set of `assert` statements per test.
+If there are multiple sets of `assert` statements with module API calls in between each set, that _probably_ would constitute a new test with a different name.
-  3. Test names should be as explicit as possible.
-There are going to be hundreds of names in each test report and having the ability for a reviewer/contributor be able to look at a test and intuitively understand what said test is doing is paramount (this is obviously going to vary slightly based on preferrence but the goal is to have a test name be as intuitive as possible).
+  3. Have as explicit of names as possible.
+There are going to be hundreds of names in each test report and having the ability for a reviewer/contributor to be able to look at a test and intuitively understand what said test is doing is paramount (this is obviously going to vary slightly based on preferrence but the goal is to have a test name be as intuitive as possible).

 **3. Add all the files that you want to commit.
 There are multiple ways to do this, but one of the safer ways is to first check your status:**